Configure RAID Logical Volumes on Oracle Linux

 df -h

-5. Check the RAID syncronization status before proceeding.
+5. Check the RAID synchronization status before proceeding.

 Increase Stripes on RAID LV

-Changing the number of stripes on a RAID LV increases overall capacity and is possible on RAID4/5/6/10.
+Changing the number of stripes on a RAID LV increases overall capacity, which is possible on RAID 4/5/6/10.
 Each additional stripe requires an equal number of non-allocated physical volumes (devices) within the volume group.

 1. Check which physical volumes (PV) exist in VG foo.